JS-RML/Learning-to-Grasp-by-Digging/README.md

 **Paper** can be seen from this [link](https://drive.google.com/file/d/1Gt1lGLKViwA0VUo-j-2dNF4c3S8ATnv_/view?usp=sharing).

-If you use PyBullet in your research, please cite it like this:
+If you use our work in your research, please cite it like this:

 ```
 @inproceedings{learntodig2022,